Greedy sparsifications of sums of positive semidefinite matrices: The potential and the averaging principle

 Once this is recognized, the choice of the potential becomes much less mysterious.
 One wants a one-step inequality for a running error matrix \(Y\) in which the linear term disappears because of the identity

 while the quadratic term is controlled by

 The exponential function is the natural candidate for several related reasons.
 First, exponentials convert additive perturbations into multiplicative expressions, and such multiplicative estimates are much better suited for iteration.
 Second, the matrices \(e^{\delta Y}\) and \(e^{\delta X_i}\) are positive definite, so after passing to traces one can use positivity together with the order structure on self-adjoint matrices.
-Most importantly, the exponential is precisely the device that allows one to cope with noncommutativity: although \(e^{\delta(Y+X_i)}\) does not split into \(e^{\delta Y}e^{\delta X_i}\), the Golden--Thompson inequality \cite{thompson1965inequality} provides a one-sided substitute for this factorization and separates the old error \(Y\) from the new increment \(X_i\).
+Most importantly, the exponential is precisely the device that allows one to cope with noncommutativity: although \(e^{\delta(Y+X_i)}\) does not split into \(e^{\delta Y}e^{\delta X_i}\), a brilliant concavity result of Lieb \cite{lieb1973convex}, \cite[Theorem 8.1.1]{tropp2015introduction} provides us with a straightforward averaging tool: